Introduction to the Quantum Circuit: Everything You Need to Know

 Concluding quantum circuits, measurement collapses qubits from superposition to classical states (0 or 1), providing the computation's result.

 In 2000, physicist David P. DiVincenzo created DiVincenzo's Criteria as a framework for assessing the practicality and potential of quantum computing technology.
-These requirements outline the core requirements required to build a practical and scalable quantum computer.
+These requirements are needed to build a practical and scalable quantum computer.

 A Scalable Physical System